okta/okta-aws-cli/README.md

 The "Admin" button will be visible on the Okta dashboard of non-admin users but they will receive a 403 if they attempt to open the Admin UI.

-It is on our feature backlog to get support into the Okta API to allow the multiple AWS Fed apps feature into okta-aws-cli without needing this work around using a custom admin role.

 ## Recommendations

 We recommend that the AWS Federation Application and OIDC native application